What is a product development strategy: Key purpose, benefits & stages

 Product development doesn’t stop after your product launches, so your focus on user needs can’t, either.
 Continuous Research can help you keep learning about your users so you can continue adding value once the product is up and running.

-Two features of Continuous Research allow you to gain user insights at scale: in-product surveys and automated text analysis.
+Two features of Continuous Research allow you to gain user insights at scale: in-product surveys and AI analysis.

 You can unlock value in many ways with Continuous Research.
 For example: